momentum-ai/introduction-to-machine-learning/README.md

 You can run keras (an interface to tensorflow) directly in the browser without installing the python libraries on your machine using Googles Collaboratory tool.

-You must open a notebook, click "Open in playground" to get your own version (and accept that it is not created by Google).
+Do it by opening a notebook, clicking "Open in playground" to get your own copy (and accept that it is not created by Google).

-Then read the code, ask for help when it is unclear(!), and run one cell at a time.
-Make sure not to miss any cell, or run them twice – start over if anything is not working.
+Then read the code, ask for help when it is unclear what is happening(!), and run one cell at a time.
+Make sure not to miss any cell, and just start over from the top if anything is not working.

 ### Notebooks: